ramoncardena/openai-cost-tracker-vscode-extension/README.md

 ## Features

-- **Real-time Cost Tracking**: View your current OpenAI API usage cost in the Status Bar.
+- **Real-time Cost Tracking**: View your current month's usage cost in the Status Bar (updates hourly).
-- **Detailed Usage View**: Analyze usage by model, date, or endpoint (Coming Soon).
-- **Budget Alerts**: Set thresholds to get notified when you're approaching your budget limit (Coming Soon).
+- **Click for Details**: Click the status bar item to view the exact amount and debug options.
 - **Secure Key Storage**: Your API keys are stored securely using VS Code's native SecretStorage.

 ## Requirements